tock/tock/doc/courses/sensys/capsule.md

 `now` is "current time in hardware clock units."

-This is where the type of the Alarm (`A: Alarm + 'a`) in the definition of `Sosp` comes into play.
+This is where the type of the Alarm (`A: Alarm + 'a`) in the definition of `Sensys` comes into play.
 The type defines the time units.
 So, calling `<A::Frequency>::frequency()` will return the number of counter ticks in one second.
 Which means we could do: